-A group has recently been formed to study the history of Thornton le Street.
-The project's aim is to investigate the possible Roman origins of the settlement and an associated Roman road, tracing the history of the village through to modern times.
+The aim of the Thornton le Street History Group is to investigate the possible Roman origins of the settlement and an associated Roman road, tracing the history of the village through to modern times.
 The project has been awarded a substantial Heritage Lottery grant to be used for research and organisational facilities.

 St Leonard's Church Roof